KhaledAlkilane89/GSTA/README.md

 Keras 2.4.3, Tensorflow 2.3.0, Bokeh 2.2.1, Numpy 1.19.3, Pandas 1.1.5, Sklearn.

 # BibTeX Citation
-If you use GSTA in a scientific publication, we would appreciate using the following citations:
+If you use our paper in a scientific publication, we would appreciate using the following citations:

 ```
 @article{Khaled2021,